 2. Start a spring practice incentive program.
 Set aside 2 weeks for your incentive program (shorter works better as it prevents any chance of fizzle), and give each child a fun way to track their practice.
 Each of my students will get a flower that they put together as they practice (each day of practice = a colourful petal that gets added to a centre circle with their name on it).
 Once their flowers are complete we’ll be hanging them on the studio walls (and someone wins a prize from a draw… I’m giving the lucky student a really cool super soaker I got on sale at the end of the summer season).
 My boys are less than enthusiastic about flowers, so I have tree trunks and leaves ready for them to do the same.
 Here’s a hint – those free paint chips from Home Depot make beautiful flower petals and leaves (and some are even already in the shape of a petal or leaf…saving you time.
 Gotta love it!)

 5. Introduce some spring-themed repertoire.
 Check out this website for a simplified version of Vivaldi’s “Spring” arranged for piano.
-Play the full orchestral version to your student on youtube or iTunes and have them complete one of the activities found in the free listening guide we’ve published to introduce classical music to kids found here.
+Play the full orchestral version to your student on youtube or iTunes and have them complete an illustration (at home) of how the music made them think or feel spring-like.

 6. Organize a fundraiser for your local SPCA (or other charity close to your heart).
 Everyone fundraises at Christmas time – change it up and bring a sense of community to your studio at this time of year as well.
 Some ideas include play-a-thons or practice-a-thons (students collect pledges), composition cupcake sales (each cupcake comes with a copy of a student’s original composition) or have a “bring a friend day” were the accompanying friend brings a small donation and is invited to participate along with your student in your wonderfully fun piano lessons (can anyone say studio promotion?!)